 What is e-Bill?

-e-Bill (electronic billing) is an online interface that enables Albion College students to view their current and previous billing statements and make electronic payments over the web using credit card and check.
+e-Bill (electronic billing) is an online interface that enables Albion College students to view their current and previous activity and make electronic payments over the web using credit card and check.
 Albion College's online billing system is secure and all payments are processed through the TouchNet payment gateway, which utilizes industry-leading security standards.

 Is my personal and payment information safe on e-Bill?